The Allocation Hierarchy

 The Duty of Impartiality

-Regardless of which allocation method applies, the fiduciary has a duty to be fair and reasonable to all beneficiaries.
-In practice, this means balancing the interests of income beneficiaries (who want current distributions) against remainder beneficiaries (who want the principal preserved and growing).
+No matter which method applies, the fiduciary must be fair and reasonable.
+This means balancing the interests of income beneficiaries against remainder beneficiaries.

 A fiduciary shall administer a trust or estate impartially, based on what is fair and reasonable to all of the beneficiaries, except to the extent that the terms of the trust or the will clearly manifest an intention that the fiduciary shall or may favor one or more of the beneficiaries.